claudiocp/ohmydebn/README.md

 - Suppose you want to take a Debian 13 derivative (like Proxmox 9) and add the Cinnamon desktop.
 You can then use this script to turn it into OhMyDebn!
 - For fun and for science!

-# Why "OhMyDebn"?
+# Why is it called "OhMyDebn"?

 There are several meanings for the name:
-- It is my "omakase" for Debian
+- It is my [omakase](https://en.wikipedia.org/wiki/Omakase) menu for Debian
 - Oh my!
 It's debonair!
 - Oh!
 My Debian installations never looked this good!
 - Obligatory [recursive acronym](https://en.wikipedia.org/wiki/Recursive_acronym) OHMYDEBN: OhMyDebn Heals My Yearning for a Desktop Environment Base Now!